 For a taste of royalty, visit London in June to see the Trooping of the Colour.
-Britain wears its traditions proudly on its sleeve at an event celebrating the Queen’s Official Birthday, where an elegant formal parade takes place on the Mall and the crowds come out to wave at Her Majesty.
+Britain wears its traditions proudly on its sleeve at an event celebrating the Queen’s Official Birthday.
+Situated at one of the great landmarks of London, an elegant formal parade takes place on the Mall and the crowds come out to wave at Her Majesty.

-The capital’s financial importance means that it also regularly hosts business events and conferences, such as the British Chambers of Commerce Annual Conference, which takes place every March, or the Great British Business Show, a May event that welcomes internationally significant business leaders as keynote speakers.
+The capital’s financial importance means that it also regularly hosts business events and conferences, such as the British Chambers of Commerce Annual Conference, which takes place every March.
+There's also the Great British Business Show, a May event that sees internationally significant business leaders fly to London as keynote speakers.

 London Fashion Week